metapolator/metapolator/elements-of-design.md

+## _note:_ this is not a specification
+This page lists the **first, rough** building blocks of the design.
+With that the Metapolator project is **out of the dark** and the [interaction design goals](https://github.com/metapolator/metapolator/wiki/interaction-design-goals) **start to be realised**.
+But this is not a complete solution; details are lacking; drawings are illustrations, not building plans; and the interaction is not _exactly_ specified.
+That is for a later phase in the project.

+So enjoy the fact that you can watch interaction being created ‘out of nothing’ and that you can plan with what you see here.
+Thanks for your patience where it comes to the last detail. _—ps_

 ## overall structure
 Let’s develop an overall structure for the user interaction; a global plan for where everything in Metapolator ‘lives’.
 All the functionality we have to pack, even for v1.0, does not fit on one screen; different departments need to be created.
 But we also want to create a sense of continuity for users, not just a collection of screens and panels.